Protection Warrior PvP Talents and Builds (Dragonflight / 10.0.7)

 Thunderstruck is great for peeling a teammate that relies on kiting against melees.
-This root is not affected by diminishing returns, and can be a total nightmare for enemy melees when paired with Unstoppable Force.
+This root is not affected by diminishing returns and can be a total nightmare for enemy melees when paired with Unstoppable Force.

 Disarm has a short cooldown and can completely ruin the damage of weapon-based classes like Retribution Paladins or Subtlety Rogue.
 This ability can even be used offensively versus specializations that require weapons for their defensives, such as stopping an Arms Warrior from using Die by the Sword or a Death Knights from using Death Strike.

-- Class Tier List for Mythic+ in Shadowlands Season 1 (Week of June 15)
+- Mythic+ Tier List in Dragonflight Season 1 (Week 15)

 - Class Set Updates and Clarifications in Patch 10.1: March 22nd

 - Dragonflight Patch 10.1 PTR Dev Notes: March 22nd

 - Aberrus the Shadowed Crucible Raid Testing: March 24th

 - Ebyssian and Emberthal Epilogue Cutscene in Patch 10.0.7

 - How to Unlock Ancient Zul'Gurub Crafting in Patch 10.0.7